fsek/HilbertWeb/README.md

 2. When installed, set default password to dablord1337 (we will probably add this to a non-versioned file instead in future so you can set your own pass :))

 ## TODO, this shouldnt be here
-Move viewmodels to other project
+Move Dto to other project

 move auth to other project